fredeco-gh/FYS-STK3155_Project3/README.md

 In this project, we have utilized Large Language Models (LLMs) such as ChatGPT to assist with various aspects of project.
 In particular, it was helpful in the following areas:

-- Assisting with and understanding LaTeX syntax for the report.

 - Becoming familiar with how to use the library "pickle" to save Python objects.

 - Finding some relevant articles about physics informed neural networks, in particular, article [1] and [3] in the report.